Skip to main content

 /dev/vdb: Linux rev 1.0 ext4 filesystem data, UUID=a69a34bb-e2fd-4e61-bf93-d462c4438730 (extents) (64bit) (large files) (huge files)

-4. Check the data integrity of the attached volume.
-Run the appropriate command for the file system in use and review the result.
+4. Check the integrity of the attached volume data.
+Run the command appropriate for the file system in use and check the result.

 sudo fsck -n /dev/vdb